CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 The solution is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/ml_tutorial_1/exercise-2.yaml).

 ### 6. Conclusion
 Congratulations!
 You've ran your first Orquestra workflow to train a machine learning model.
-In the next [tutorial](http://docs.orquestra.io/tutorials/ml-basic-2) we'll open the hood and write the step that you ran in this workflow.
+In the next [tutorial](http://docs.orquestra.io/tutorials/ml-basic-2) we'll open the hood and write the code for the step that you ran in this workflow.